 "Be as kind to yourself as you are to others".

 Making that phone call is always the first and hardest step.
 I will support you with this.
-Looking forward to hearing from you.
+I am looking forward to hearing from you.

 My 30 years of working in the Private and Voluntary sectors have given me a vibrant background for working with people in all sections of the community.
 I use my unique way of processing information to my clients advantage in my counselling work.
-I have great empathy and insight which gives clarity to the therapy.
+I have great empathy and insight which gives clarity.

 How can counselling help?